Naringin: Structure

-Naringin belongs to the flavonoid family.
-Flavonoids consist of 15 carbon atoms in 3 rings, 2 of which must be benzene rings connected by a 3 carbon chain.
-Naringin contains the basic flavonoid structure along with one rhamnose and one glucose unit attached to its aglycone portion, called naringenin, at the 7-carbon position.
-The steric hindrance provided by the two sugar units makes naringin less potent than its aglycone counterpart, naringenin.
+Naringin belongs to the flavonoid family which are characterised by the presence of 15 carbon atoms in three rings: two benzene rings are connected by a three-carbon chain.
+Naringin contains the basic flavonoid structure along with one rhamnose and one glucose unit attached to the phenol, naringenin.
+The steric hindrance provided by the two sugar units makes naringin less potent as an antioxidant than this aglycone.

+Biosynthesis

+Flavonoid biosynthesis in plants uses a phenylpropanoid metabolic pathway in which the amino acid phenylalanine is converted to 4-coumaroyl-CoA.
+This is combined with three units of malonyl-CoA to yield a group of compounds called chalcones, which contain two phenyl rings.
+In the main pathway, the enzymes chalcone synthase and chalcone isomerase produce (S)-naringenin.

+Sugar units are incorporated by transferase enzymes that use UDP-glucose (giving prunin) followed by UDP-rhamnose to yield naringin.

 Metabolism

-In humans, naringinase is found in the liver and rapidly metabolizes naringin into naringenin.
+In humans, naringinase is found in the liver and rapidly metabolizes naringin back to its biosynthetic precursor naringenin.
 This happens in two steps: first, naringin is hydrolyzed by α-L-rhamnosidase activity of naringinase to rhamnose and prunin.
 The prunin formed is then hydrolyzed by β-D-glucosidase activity of naringinase into naringenin and glucose.
 Naringinase is an enzyme that has a wide occurrence in nature and can be found in plants, yeasts, and fungi.
 It is commercially attractive due to its debittering properties.